 person who purchases and consumes food in building soil fertility, helping farmers become emissions, and reducing society's reliance on fossil fuels.
-Our services and products touch millions of tons of material, and nearly every Our work is essential to keeping water clean reducing the need for new landfill capacity, thousands of acres, hundreds of locales, resilient, minimizing greenhouse gas the U.S.
+Our services and products touch millions of tons of material, and nearly every Our work is essential to keeping water clean reducing the need for new landfill capacity, thousands of acres, hundreds of locales, resilient, minimizing greenhouse gas of organic waste from landfills.
+We converted technology-agnostic, proven, and affordable processes to divert more than 7 million tons this material into animal feed, farm fertilizer, In 2022, Denali continued to use diverse, inputs.
+Denali's services provide additional processes that reduce embodied carbon environmental benefits by carrying out The result is more fertile land, less raw material use, and cost-competitive emissions.

-of organic waste from landfills.
-We converted technology-agnostic, proven, and affordable processes to divert more than 7 million tons this material into animal feed, farm fertilizer, In 2022, Denali continued to use diverse, andfuel Much of the material managed and recycled by Denali re-enters the U.S. agricultural system as useful and cost-effective animal feed or fertilizer substitutes.
+Much of the material managed and recycled by Denali re-enters the U.S. agricultural system as useful and cost-effective animal feed or fertilizer substitutes.
 In both cases, Denali captures the nutrient content of materials.